 For instance, the ability to add system databases to Availability Groups.
 In addition, in-memory tables being used in tempdb databases.

 I attended a couple of other good sessions there.
 Some were obviously there to reflect the industry shifts.
 I also got to catch some of the Speaker Idol sessions.
 Admittedly I was impressed with all the speaker idol finalists.
 To be honest, I think the audience had mixed expectations about who would win it.

 The sponsor exhibits were very impressive.
 A lot of sponsors were there who I had never seen at any European events before.
 I spoke to the guys from SQLGrease who had a very hypnotic Lego Rollercoaster and I got to play Scalextric at another vendors stand.
 VMWare had organized for a free massage for attendees as well, so I took advantage of that.

 All in all, the vendors displays were all very good.
 One piece of advice I would give to some vendors though is to make sure that if you have somebody demoing a product make sure they know it at a reasonable level.

 Overall, I found the tour to the US an interesting experience.
 It was good to meet people from all over the world there.
 After talking to other attendee’s it sounds like it would be welcomed if the event was available in different parts of the world as well.
 However, that’s something for PASS to decide upon.

-I hope you have enjoyed this post, feel free to comment below.
+I hope you have enjoyed this post about my first US SQL Saturday and PASS Summit visits, feel free to comment below.